Murtl/snake-rifts/README.md

 I am trying to build Snake in JavaScript, I have done it in Java already

-Morover I am trying to improve me knowledge in GitHub and Git.
+Morover I am trying to improve my knowledge in GitHub and Git.